umputun/tg-spam/README.md

 **Minimum message length**

 This is not a separate check, but rather a parameter to control the minimum message length.
 If the message length is less than `--min-msg-len=, [$MIN_MSG_LEN]` (default is 50), the message won't be checked for spam.
 Setting the min message length to 0 will effectively disable this check.
 This check is needed to avoid false positives on short messages.

+**Maximum links in message**

+This option is disabled by default.
+If set to a positive number, the bot will check the message for the number of links.
+If the number of links is greater than `--meta.links-limit=, [$META_LINKS_LIMIT]` (default is -1), the message will be marked as spam.
+Setting the limit to -1 will effectively disable this check.

+**Image only check**

+This option is disabled by default.
+If set to `true`, the bot will check the message for the presence of any image.
+If the message contains images but no text, it will be marked as spam.

 ### Admin chat/group